earle-jake97/ricardo-bot/readme.md

 - First iteration of refactoring code has been done.

 ### Fixed
--You no longer lose extra Vbucks for critting Ricardo.
+- You no longer lose extra Vbucks for critting Ricardo.

 # How to use
 ### Create a new Discord Bot